larc-iu/cl.indiana.edu/content/programs/bs_ms.md

 * CSCI-B 401  Fundamentals of Computing Theory / CSCI-B 403 Introduction to Algorithm Design and Analysis
 * ILS-Z 534  Information Retrieval: Theory and Practice

 There are also math & logic requirements, electives, and other basic requirements.
-See [more details](/BSMS.pdf).
+See [the undergraduate bulletin](https://bulletin.college.indiana.edu/programs/4255/CMLNBSMSBS/) for more detail.